Meet the love of your life at Richmond

 Animal Care & Control!

-is the only open admission public shelter in the City of Richmond.
-RAC&C provides
+served as the only open admission public shelter in the City of Richmond.
+We provide humane care for more than 3,000

 is euthanasia.
 We do not and will not euthanize any adoptable treatable animal.